Thompson Road, Melbourne: Thompsons Road duplication, Carrum Downs

 This is a $31 million state government-funded project to widen Thompsons Road in Carrum Downs.
 Works involve widening to provide two lanes in each direction from east of Mornington Peninsula Freeway to EastLink, and three lanes in each direction between EastLink and Dandenong-Frankston Road.
 Construction started in mid-2008.
 The works are 4 km long.

 Thompsons Road duplication, Cranbourne

 This is a $22 million state government-funded project to widen Thompsons Road in Cranbourne.
-Works involve widening the road to three lanes in each direction between Lesdon Avenue and Rosebank Drive and two lanes in each direction between Rosebank Drive and Narre Warren-Cranbourne Road.
+Works involve widening the road to three lanes in each direction between Lesdon Avenue and Rosebank Drive and two lanes in each direction between Rosebank Drive and Narre Warren–Cranbourne Road.
+Completed in late 2009.
 The works are 1.7 km long.

-Thompsons Road duplication, Sandhurst to Cranbourne
+Thompsons Road duplication, Carrum Downs to Cranbourne

+Construction started in December 2016 on a $175 million state government-funded project to widen the 6.5 km section of Thompsons Road between Carrum Downs and Cranbourne.
+Works involve construction of a new bridge over the Cranbourne railway line, and widening the road to three lanes in each direction between Frankston-Dandenong Road and McCormicks Road and between Western Port Highway and South Gippsland Highway, and two lanes in each direction between McCormicks Road and Western Port Highway.
+The project was completed in mid-2019, with traffic lights installed at the Frankston-Dandenong Road intersection a year later in July 2020.

-Thompsons Road duplication, Cranbourne East
+Thompsons Road duplication, Cranbourne to Clyde North

+Thompsons Road Extension

+A $785 million project has been proposed to extend Thompsons Road east to Koo Wee Rup Road in Pakenham.